nurbujang/WSAA-bigproject/README.md

 WSAA big project Spring 2024

 ## PROJECT TITLE
-Aviation Data Service With Flask and REST-API
+PROJECT TYPE B: AVIATION DATA SERVICE WITH FLASK AND REST API

-## PROJECT DESCRIPTION
+## PROJECT BRIEF
-The objective of this project is to obtain data on airport infrastructure from

-A web application was created in Flask and hosted pn pythonanywhere.com.
+The objective of this project is to retrieve data on airport infrastructure in European countries from 2001 to 2021.
+Airport data was extracted from Eurostat and the web application was created in Flask.
+The python code consumes the Eurostat data and displays it in the html dashboard page.
+The web application is hosted on pythonanywhere.com.

-Data on  was extracted from Eurostat

-> Your project should interact with an API, or create one.
-> CRUD operations on the data
+The components are:

+> app.py, which is the main entry point of the Flask application.
+It initializes the Flask app, sets up the database connection, and establishes the routes for different API endpoints and web pages.

+> routes.py, which contains the route definitions that handle incoming requests from the web interface.
+It includes functions for CRUD operations.

+> wsgi.py, which serves as the entry point for the WSGI server to run the Flask application.
+It initializes the Flask app and provides the server with the callable application object.

+> base.html, which is the base template that other HTML pages inherit from.
+It contains elements such as the header, footer, and navigation bar.

+> index.html, which serves as the main landing page of the web application.
+It contains a list of available data and options to interact with the API.

+> dashboard.html, which provides a more detailed view of the data and allowing users to perform CRUD operations via a user-friendly interface.

+The user can perform CRUD operations by making a request via REST API endpoints which handle requests and return responses in JSON format.
+The application interacts with MySQL database, used PyMySQL for MySQL database connectivity and SQLAlchemy as a tool for database interaction.
+The HTML templates consume the API endpoints to display data to users and allow them to perform CRUD operations.
+Plotly was used as a plotting library for data visualization.

 ## REFERENCES